selfcustody/krux/README.md

 To leave `screen` serial monitor press `Ctrl+a`, followed by `k`, then confirm with `y`.

+## Live debug a device using MaixPy IDE (Mac or Windows)
+Use [MaixPy IDE](https://dl.sipeed.com/shareURL/MAIX/MaixPy/ide/v0.2.5) to debug the devices.
+Click on `Tools > Open Terminal > New Terminal > Connect to serial port > Select a COM port available` (if didn't work, try another COM port).
+We have removed some support for MaixPy IDE (due to size constraints), but the debug works.

+## WDT watchdog
 Krux makes use of MaixPy's [WDT watchdog module](https://wiki.sipeed.com/soft/maixpy/en/api_reference/machine/wdt.html), you can see it [here](src/krux/wdt.py).
 This will reset the device if not fed for some time.
 To stop the watchdog, when connected through the terminal, run the following:
 ```python
 # This will read the board config file, add the config to disable watchdog, save the new config file and reset the device (in order to make krux read the new file!)